DarkFlippers/unleashed-firmware/documentation/UniversalRemotes.md

 4. Save the resulting signal under the name `Off`.

 The resulting remote file should now contain 6 signals.
 Any of them can be omitted, but that will mean that this functionality will not be used.
 Test the file against the actual device.
-Every signal must do what it's supposed to.
+Make sure that every signal does what it's supposed to.

 If everything checks out, append these signals **to the end** of the [A/C universal remote file](/assets/resources/infrared/assets/ac.ir).